kaodim/JoinTheKrew/interview_guide.md

 We do not view the following attributes favorably during the interview process:

-1. Cliché, hand-wavy responses to technical questions.
+1. Clichéd, non-empirical responses to technical questions.
 2. General underpreparedness for the interview session.
-3. Egoistic, disinterest or intentionally flippant personalities.
+3. Poor attitude in communication

 ##